Listed buildings in Donington, Shropshire

-Donington is a civil parish in Shropshire, England.
-It contains 17 listed buildings that are recorded in the National Heritage List for England.
+Donington was a civil parish in Shropshire, England.
+It contained 17 listed buildings that are recorded in the National Heritage List for England.
 Of these, two are at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
-The parish contains the village of Donington, countryside to the north, and RAF Cosford.
+The parish contained the village of Donington, countryside to the north, and RAF Cosford.
 Most of the listed buildings are houses, farmhouses and farm buildings.
 The other listed buildings include a church, a cross and a tomb in the churchyard, a holy well, and a block in RAF Cosford.